9und30/flightbnb/README.md

 This is an early version of an API that combines Airbnb listings and flight searches, similar to Booking.com.

 ⚠️ **Note**: Still under development.
 It requires optimization to reduce waiting times.
+Also the code is all unorganized and spaghetti as of right now.
 If the API does not work, the `refs.py` file might need updating—this hasn't been done yet.

 ## 🚀 Features
 - Search for Airbnb listings and flights with a single API call.